microram/ee4-tools/readme.md

 ### Installing v4

+#### New Server

 1. Copy the cloud-init file into a text editor of your choice.
 2. Edit the email, S3 bucket and AWS access codes as needed.
 3. Create a new Ubuntu 18.04 VPS.
-4. Paste the cloud-init code into the Launch Script[^1] box.
+4. Paste the cloud-init code into the Launch Script* box.
 5. Launch your VPS.
 Setup time is 3-5 minutes.
 The server will reboot once if needed.
 6. Login via SSH.
 7. If possibe, the newest site restorelist will be placed in the root folder.
 Run the restorelist-xxxxxxxx.sh to restore all the websites.

-[^1] Tested with Amazon Lightsail Launch Script.
+* Tested with Amazon Lightsail Launch Script.
 Digital Ocean calls this 'User data'.
 Others should be compatible.
 Untested at this time.

+#### Existing Server

+1. Login via SSH.
+2. Clone this repository `git clone https://github.com/microram/ee4-tools.git`
+3. Copy the .ee4-backup-settings.conf to /root
+4. Edit the .ee4-backup-settings.conf as needed
+5. Backup your server with ee4-backup-sites manually (run as root. don't forget to `chmox +x ee4-backup-sites`)
+6. Place the ee4-backup-sites in /etc/cron.daily to automate

 ### Installing v3